Things to know about the best treatment for tendonitis

 - Ultrasound or whirlpool treatment for tendon relaxation, blood circulation improvement, and better healing process.

-- An open surgery or FAST (focused aspiration of scar tissue) in case of chronic or long-term tendinitis or rupture or tear of the tendon.
+- Open surgery or FAST (focused aspiration of scar tissue) in case of chronic or long-term tendinitis or rupture or tear of the tendon.

 How can I prevent tendinitis?